Eldienkay/TensionTerminator_Group2/README.md

 - Processes a selected video file to detect human movements (up and down movements).
 - Counts these movements and displays the count in real-time on the video.
 - Integrates with `movement_data.json` to store and potentially display movement data.
 Green font and real time remark for (almost) right up- and down movements, orange font and remark for almost right movement.
-Text can altered to concrete countings (e.g. up - and down movements >= 5 and <= 11 are right, too fast movements are wrong)
+Text can be altered to concrete countings (e.g. up - and down movements >= 5 and <= 11 are right, too fast movements are wrong)

 ### Technical Specifications

-- **Movement Detection**: Uses MediaPipe's pose estimation to detect human poses in each frame of the video.
+- **Movement Detection**: Uses MediaPipe and OpenCV's pose estimation to detect human poses in each frame of the video.
 - **Movement Counting**: A specific algorithm detects up and down movements and increments a counter accordingly.
 - **Data Integration**: Movement data is written to `movement_data.json`, allowing for persistence and later analysis.